Teaching in Honors

 Benefits of teaching Honors coursework

-• Enhance your curriculum with research-driven engaged practices
+• Enhance your curriculum with research-driven pedagogies

 • Teach to a dedicated group of talented and motivated students